yeon-lab/STEDR/README.md

 ## Data preparation
 ### Synthetic datasets
-The downloadable version of the synthetic dataset used in the paper can be accesse in the 'data' folder.
+The downloadable version of the synthetic dataset used in the paper can be accessed in the 'data' folder.

 The structure of the synthetic data:
 ```